MHH-RCUG/Wochenende/README.md

 # Wochenende - A whole Genome/Metagenome Sequencing Alignment Pipeline

 Wochenende runs alignment of short reads (eg Illumina) or long reads (eg Oxford Nanopore) against a reference sequence.
 It is relevant for genomics and metagenomics.
-Wochenende is simple (python script), portable and is easy to configure.
+Wochenende is simple (python script), portable and is easy to configure with a central config file.

 Features include (see programs listed below at the bottom of this page)
 - QC (Fastqc)